InftyAI/Manta/README.md

 ## Features Overview

-- **Preheat Models**: Models could be preloaded to the cluster, or even specified nodes to accelerate the model serving.
+- **Model Preheat**: Models could be preloaded to clusters, to specified nodes to accelerate the model serving.
-- **Model Caching**: Once models are downloaded, origin access is no longer necessary, but from other node peers.
+- **Model Cache**: Models will be cached after downloading for faster model loading.
-- **Plugin Framework**: _Filter_ and _Score_ extension points could be extended with your own logic to pick up the best candidates in the form of plugin.
+- **Model Lifecycle Management**: Manage the model lifecycle automatically with different policies, like `Retain` or `Delete`.
-- **Model LCM**: Manage the model lifecycles automatically with different configurations.
+- **Plugin Framework**: _Filter_ and _Score_ plugins could be extended to pick up the best candidates.
-- **Memory Management(WIP)**: Specify the maximum reserved memory for use, and GC with LRU algorithm.
+- **Memory Management(WIP)**: Manage the reserved memories for caching, together with LRU algorithm for GC.

 ## Quick Start